News at 11 (album): Music and themes

-Tracks 1–9, which sample TV broadcasts from the morning of the attacks, present song titles referencing American television and elements of 9/11, which serve as a tribute to the victims of the attacks.
+Tracks 1–9 sample TV broadcasts from the early morning of September 11th, 2001, before the attacks took place.
+The song titles reference American television and elements of 9/11, serving as a tribute to the victims of the attacks.
 Bandcamp Daily writer Simon Chandler suggested that, as Elzinga's music portrays days of innocence, News at 11 is a release that "finds him trying to reclaim them."
 Tracks 10–20 focus on reverberated Weather Channel samples, a theme previously explored on Elzinga's Sunday Television (2016).
 Pad Chennington, a prominent vaporwave artist/reviewer, observed News at 11 as an attempt at emulating a pre-9/11 society, while author James Mahood wrote that the album shows vaporwave as a genre with hauntological capabilities.

 The record's exploration of 9/11 was compared by author Roisin Kiberd to Ottessa Moshfegh's 2018 novel My Year of Rest and Relaxation; both explore their subjects' unawareness of the attacks, though News at 11 portrays September 11 as a trivial day in itself.
 In an interview with Tony Vesalainen, owner of vaporwave record label Cityman Productions, Elzinga said the album represents his attempts at reexperiencing his childhood's peace as an adult.
 The record is also tied with concepts of capitalism; Kiberd expressed his feelings on News at 11 as "history being flattened, decontextualised and defanged", while Vesalainen felt surprised for the music's calm nature in spite of its themes around an event that shaped contemporaneous American society.
 In an interview with Elzinga, Japanese author Satoshi Kizawa mentions elevator music as an integral part of the nostalgia-evoking elements found in News at 11.
 Certain artists and groups are sampled multiple times, including the Rippingtons and Eric Marienthal.
 In an interview with Tabi Labo, Elzinga mentioned the record as his own form of escapism.

 The opener, Goodmorning America!, abruptly cuts the show's anchor Diane Sawyer as she says the week and month day that the event occurred.
-The third track, "8:46 AM", presents slowed down drums, a saxophone described by Kiberd as a "death march", and a piano labeled "oppressive" by the author as a WUSA presenter says, "it's kind of quiet around the country."
-Track 7, "Financial News", features a CNN Daybreak anchor's news about the stock markets of Nokia and Motorola, which according to Kiberd, ties in with memories of that era's technological advancements.
+The third track, "8:46 AM", presents slowed down drums, a saxophone described by Kiberd as a "death march", and a piano labeled "oppressive" by the author as a WUSA presenter says, "it's kind of quiet around the country [...] it's too quiet" Track 7, "Financial News", features a CNN Daybreak anchor's news about the stock market performance of companies such as Nokia, Motorola and Boeing which, according to Kiberd, ties in with memories of that era's technological advancements.
 "Tuesday Television" ends with Richard Hack, the author of a book on Howard Hughes, calling Hughes "the most amazing man that America has ever created"; in the original broadcast, the presenter gives the breaking news of 9/11, while the album cuts to "Evening Traffic" and ends tracks 1–9.
 Describing the Weather Channel portion of the record, Kiberd related the repeated use of the sentence "The extended forecast" to the album's constant postponing of tragedy: "We're near the end now, but the weather's not over yet."